Skip to content

 The case for investing in air pollution and climate change together

-Business-as-usual will condemn Africa’s fastest-growing cities to high levels of air pollution and soaring emissions, driving highly negative effects on health, economic growth and the environment in the short and long term.
+Business-as-usual will condemn Africa’s fastest-growing cities to high levels of air pollution and soaring emissions, driving highly negative effects on health, economic growth and the environment in both the short and long term.
 Conversely, governments have a golden opportunity to capitalise on some demographic and other advantages by tackling air pollution and climate change at the same time, as a catalyst for growth.

 Tackling air pollution in Africa will require concerted action from governments, city leaders, donors, and citizens.